 In response, three councils – the Nelson City Council, the Wairoa District Council and the Waikato District Council – agreed to start the process of establishing Maori seats.
 (2)

-The process entitled affected electors to demand a poll.
+The process entitled affected electors to demand a binding referendum under section 19ZB of the Local Electoral Act 2001.
 Every resident poll opposed race-based seats in local government.

 - Wairoa District Council, May 2012, 51.9 percent against.
 (3)

 - Waikato District Council, April 2012, 79.2 percent against.
 (4)

 - Nelson City Council, May 2012, 79.4 percent against.
 (5)

 The Waikato Regional Council added, in August 2012, two Maori constituencies to six general wards voters at the 2013 local body elections.
 The decision was made by council and there was no request for a poll.